canonical/object-storage-integrator/azure_storage/README.md

 ### Further configuration

 To further configure the Azure Storage Integrator charm, you may provide the charm with additional configuration options.
-The following are the full list of config options supported by the charm:
+The following are the full list of configuration options supported by the charm:

 | Config name | Description |
 | --- | --- |